jniyitegeka/Code-Sample/README.md

 ## Overview
 - This repository contains sample scripts in Stata and Python that demonstrate my experience with data analysis, statistical modeling, and machine learning.
 Each script represents a sample of my work.

-- If I was not the sole contributor, I have included Yellow markdown annotations to clarify my contributions.
+- **_Yellow markdown annotations in python code_** to clarify my contributions since I was not the sole contributor
-                                                     ---

 ---

 ### 📌 1️⃣ Stata